nuxtlabs/monarch-mdc/README.md

 ## Usage

-The package provides both the MDC language syntax for the Monaco Editor, along with an optional formatter function.
+The package provides both the MDC language syntax for the Monaco Editor, along with optional formatting and code folding providers.

 Checkout the [Editor.vue](./playground/components/Editor.vue) for a complete example.